 When things start going wrong on your computer, your first instinct is probably to pull up the Task Manager and look for files that look like they don’t belong.
-Among those files, one that often stands out most is conhost.exe.
+Among those files, one of the ones that often stands out most is conhost.exe.
 In fact, conhost.exe is an important file that should always be running, regardless which edition of Windows you are using.
-Let us help you understand what this file is and why it should be running.
+To find out more about the file, read more below.Buy and download now

 What is conhost.exe?